MatthewJDavis/matthewjdavis.github.io/_posts/2017-07-08-deploying-storage-to-azure-vsts.md

 ![VSTS sources](/images/azure-storage-vsts/vsts-sources.png)

 Click on add task
-Under the utilities section Add the following tasks:
+Under the utilities section Add the following two tasks:
-- Copy Files
+- Copy Files to:
 - Publish Build Artifacts

 ![VSTS add tasks](/images/azure-storage-vsts/vsts-build-add-task.png)

-Click the Copy Files task
+- Click the Copy Files task
-Source Folder: Select the ellipses and select the folder containing the template and parameters JSON files
+- Source Folder: Select the ellipses and select the folder containing the template and parameters JSON files

 ![VSTS copy files](/images/azure-storage-vsts/vsts-file-copy.png)

-Contents: **\\*.json (we only want the JSON files) See [file copy docs][vsts-file-copy] for more info.
+- Contents: **\\*.json (we only want the JSON files) See [file copy docs][vsts-file-copy] for more info.

-Target Folder:  $(build.artifactstagingdirectory) (this where the files will be copied before we upload them as an artifact to be used in the release)
+- Target Folder:  $(build.artifactstagingdirectory) (this where the files will be copied before we upload them as an artifact to be used in the release)

 ![VSTS copy files](/images/azure-storage-vsts/vsts-file-copy-1.png)